syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-locate.md

 # CAVEATS

-The patterns may have to be quote to avoid the shell attempting to expand them.
+The patterns may have to be quoted to avoid the shell attempting to expand them.

 Plakar - February 1, 2025